 Blockchain Demo For Logistics & Transportation

-Client: Demo project that showcases the capabilities of blockchain technologies for the spheres of logistics, transportation and delivery
+This demo project showcases the capabilities of blockchain technologies for the spheres of logistics, transportation, and delivery

 Business goals: Automation of internal operations and collaboration, connection of existing business processes under a single decentralized and transparent system

 Product: Blockchain-based platform for autonomous delivery tracking, comprising a back end, an IoT component, mobile and Web applications